Entanglement Detection Beyond Local Bound with Coarse Calibrated measurements: I. Introduction

 Standard Bell's inequalities, initially designed for the purpose of testing quantum theory against local hidden variables models~\cite{RevModPhys.86.419, GUHNE20091}, are formulated in terms of experimental statistics and without involving device descriptions.
 For entanglement detection, they have inherent limitations.
 A single Bell inequality is typically violated by only a specific class of states.
 Furthermore, there are entangled states that do not demonstrate non-locality~\cite{PhysRevA.40.4277} and, thus, cannot be detected by any Bell test.
 To overcome these difficulties, one can employ a quantum description of the systems and use available information to strengthen the bounds for separable states~\cite{PhysRevLett.98.140402, Uffink2008, PhysRevA.80.034302}.
 Assuming projective and orthogonal measurements, the bound of the Clauser-Horne-Shimony-Holt inequality (CHSH)~\cite{PhysRevLett.23.880} for separable states can be strengthened from the local bound of $2$ to $\sqrt{2}$, leading to more efficient detection and providing a quantitative statement on entanglement~\cite{PhysRevA.80.034302}.
 When only partial measurements are characterized, one approach based on the cross-norm~\cite{Rudolph2005} or realignment criterion~\cite{article} is exploited in Ref.\cite{Moroder2012}.
 Another fruitful {approach} is generalizing the Bell scenario to a measurement-device-independent Bell scenario via introducing characterized sources on each local side ~\cite{PhysRevLett.118.150505}, which can, in principle, detect all entangled states. {While} these generalizations have significantly advanced the theory of quantum entanglement, a key practical open question remains: how to strengthen Bell's inequality using general measurements for multipartite qubit systems--the standard platform for quantum information science, for which, previous considerations mainly focused on the minimal Bell's scenario using projective measurements~\cite{PhysRevLett.23.880, PhysRevA.80.034302}.

 In this paper, we tackle this issue by {tightening Bell inequalities for multipartite qubit systems in two experiment settings.
 In the first one, we consider measurements that are coarsely calibrated with capability of generating nonlocal correlation, which are referred to as nonlocal-correlation-generating (NLCG) measurements}.
 In this setting, we first consider bipartite and tripartite Bell's inequalities and derive trade-offs between upper bounds for local and general states.
 These trade-offs enable one to verify entanglement without requiring precise characterization of them except that they are NLCG, namely, capable of generating nonlocal correlations.
 We then consider $n$-partite Bell's inequalities due to Mermin-Klyshko (MK) \cite{PhysRevLett.65.1838, KLYSHKO1993399, PhysRevLett.88.230406} and provide a systematic approach to derive analytical bounds for states with various entanglement structures. {In the second experiment setting, we } consider more general Bell's scenarios and adapt the Navascu\'{e}s-Pironio-Ac\'{i}n (NPA) hierarchy ~\cite{PhysRevLett.98.010401} for our purposes, with some measurements are characterized.
-Given that qubit systems are a standard platform for generating quantum entanglement --- a central resource in quantum information science --- our protocol offers a significant enhancement in entanglement detection across a wide range of applications.